OPNA2608/UBsync/OwncloudSyncd/README.md

-# owncloudsyncd: UBsync Backend/Daemon
+# lomiri-cloudsync-owncloudd: UBsync Backend/Daemon

-The owncloudsyncd provides the backend synchronization service to the UBsync application.
+The lomiri-cloudsync-owncloudd provides the backend synchronization service to the UBsync application.

 Code evolution is briefly documented in the [changelog](CHANGELOG.md).